 Our Marketing Communication to Children Policy (pdf, 5Mb) applies to all channels including social media.

-How do you encourage nutrition and physical activity in schools?
+How do you encourage kids to eat well and exercise?

-How do you defend your use of characters like the Nesquik bunny?
+How can you justify using owned or licensed characters like the Nesquik bunny?